 We are ambassadors of St Canice Parish in its long-time involvement with Railaco.

 Our visit to Timor is an ‘immersion’ experience.
-It’s not an institutional or administrative campaign to rally support.
 As ordinary people, we go to Railaco to listen to the voices of others who speak of ordinary needs.

 This is grassroots.
 Hopefully, we then return home to share our personal experiences, in order to inform the wider parish about future opportunities and involvements.
 Hearing our stories, other parishioners may be inspired to tap into their own networks, in support of a valid cause – less fortunate people in a nearby land, to whom we owe a great deal.

 Michael Musgrave, 1st April 2019

 Articles you may like to read prior to your trip.

 Please click on this link to read story

 “Mission is not just a matter of doing things for people.
 It is first of all a matter of being with people, of listening to and sharing with them.” – Donal Dorr

 It is a trip with a group of fellow pilgrims, in which we seek encounter with people and realities in the developing world.